 message-body

-First we have the request line that holds information about what the client is requesting.
-The first part of the request line tells us the method being used, like GET or POST, that describes how the client is making this request.
+The first line is the request line that holds information about what the client is requesting.
+The first part of the request line indicates the method being used, such as GET or POST, which describes how the client is making this request.
 Our client used a GET request.

-The next part of the Request line is / which tells us the URI (Uniform Resource Identifier) that the client is requesting—a URI is almost, but not quite, the same as a URL (Uniform Resource Locator).
-The difference between URIs and URLs isn’t important for our purposes of this chapter, but the HTTP spec uses the term URI, so we can just mentally substitute URL for URI here.
+The next part of the request line is /, which indicates the Uniform Resource Identifier (URI) the client is requesting: a URI is almost, but not quite, the same as a Uniform Resource Locator (URL).
+The difference between URIs and URLs isn’t important for our purposes in this chapter, but the HTTP spec uses the term URI, so we can just mentally substitute URL for URI here.

-Finally, we’re given the HTTP version used by the client, and then the request line ends in a CRLF sequence.
-The CRLF sequence can also be written as \r\n: \r is a carriage return and \n is a line feed.
+The last part is the HTTP version the client uses, and then the request line ends in a CRLF sequence.
+The CRLF sequence can also be written as \r\n: the \r part is a carriage return and \n is a line feed.
 (These terms come from the typewriter days!)
 The CRLF sequence separates the request line from the rest of the request data.
-Note that when CRLF is printed out, we see a new line started rather than \r\n.
+Note that when the CRLF is printed, we see a new line start rather than \r\n.

-Taking a look at the request line data we received from running our program so far, we see that GET is the method, / is the Request URI, and HTTP/1.1 is the version.
+Looking at the request line data we received from running our program so far, we see that GET is the method, / is the request URI, and HTTP/1.1 is the version.

-The remaining lines starting from Host: onward are headers; GET requests have no body.
+The remaining lines starting from Host: onward are headers: GET requests have no body.

-Try making a request from a different browser, or asking for a different address like 127.0.0.1:7878/test to see how the request data changes, if you’d like.
+Try making a request from a different browser or asking for a different address, such as 127.0.0.1:7878/test, to see how the request data changes.

-Now that we know what the browser is asking for, let’s send some data back!
+Now that we know what the browser is asking for, let’s send back some data!

 Writing a Response

-We’re going to implement the sending of data in response to a client request.
+Now we’ll implement sending data in response to a client request.
 Responses have the following format:

 HTTP-Version Status-Code Reason-Phrase CRLF